openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

   :depth: 1

-In an open response assessment, students review a question and then submit a text response and, optionally, an image file.
+In an open response assessment, students review a question and then submit a text response and, optionally, an image, .pdf, or other file.
 To evaluate their own and one or more other students' responses to the questions, students use a scoring rubric designed by the course team.
 For more information about open response assessments, see :ref:`partnercoursestaff:PA Create an ORA Assignment`.

 **Component**: Open Response Assessments